luc-vocab/gc/gc2_specs/SLEEPTRACK2_PHASES.md

 =======
 Everything from phase 3 + vibration motor circuit + other improvements.

-The board will consist of 4 panneled boards:
+The board will consist of 3 panneled boards:
 * **Main Board**: contains the Photon and other components
 * **Host board for BNO055 Nano breakout (2x)**: allows us to solder the nano bno055 breakout

+Let's try to get our board design and BOM in the right format for assembly by tempo automation.

 **See below for description of the 3 parts:**